openpuddle-io/openpuddle.io/README.md

 ## Deployment

-OpenPuddle is designed to be deployed behind a reverse proxy. `GET` requests should be routed to the `html/` directory, while `POST` requests should be routed to the node app.
+OpenPuddle is designed to be deployed behind a reverse proxy. `GET` requests should be routed to the `html/` directory, while `POST` requests to `/create` should be routed to the node app.
 A sample nginx config `openpuddle-nginx.conf` is included in the repo.

 ## Rate-Limiting / API Authentication